phetsims/gene-expression-essentials/doc/implementation-notes.md

 The view is fairly straightforward.
 Each biomolecule in the model has a view component that portrays its position, shape, and color.
-The view provides tool box nodes that allow the user to create and remove biomolecules by dragging them out of or in to the tool box.
+The view provides toolbox nodes that allow the user to create and remove biomolecules by dragging them out of or in to the toolbox.

 # Screen 3 - Multiple Cells Model